coconut2015/cookcc/README.md

 I am currently working on 0.4.
 Hopefully, I will find time between gaming and working to get it done.

-Note: the BSD license only applies to CookCC itself.
+This software is licensed under [APL 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This license only applies to CookCC itself.
 The code generated belongs to you.